widgetti/ipyvuetify/docs/usage.rst

 omitted.

 Widgets can have custom events, to find out which, the `Vuetify API explorer
 <https://v2.vuetifyjs.com/components/api-explorer/>`_ can be used.
-Search for a component and on the left-hand side of list
+Search for a component and on the left-hand side of the list
 of attributes you will find a tab for the events.

 In Vuetify events are defined as attributes with an :code:`@` prefix.
 The equivalent Vuetify syntax of the example above